 Use this toolHeart Rate Zone Calculator

-Calculate running heart rate training zones from age-estimated or known maximum heart rate.
+Calculate running heart rate zones, Zone 2, and heart-rate-reserve ranges from age, known max HR, or resting heart rate.

 Use this toolEasy Run Pace

-Learn how to estimate easy run pace from effort, heart rate, race pace, and day-to-day training conditions.
+Learn how to estimate easy run pace from effort, heart rate, race pace, and day-to-day training conditions without turning recovery miles too hard.

 Use this tool